ceejbot/polyclay/README.md

 `initialize`
 : Function to call as the last step of the returned constructor.
 Provide an implementation to do any custom initialization for your model.`this` will be the newly constructed object.

+`singular`
+: The singular noun to use to describe your model.
+For example, "comment".
+Added to the model prototype as `Model.prototype.singular`.

+`plural`
+: The plural noun to use to describe your model; used by the persistence layer to name a database when appropriate.
+For example, "comments".
+Added to the model prototype as `Model.prototype.plural`.

 ### Valid data types

 Polyclay properties must have types declared.
 Getters and setter functions will be defined for each that enforce the types.
 Supported types are: